yoko-8/Scramble-Scramble/README.md

 All that aside, there are definitely things I feel I could have done better.
 I wish I had documented my game development process better, and I'm certain there's a lot of stuff I could have written more efficiently.
 A lot of game mechanics I wanted to put in (i.e. power-ups, more enemy types, more waves of enemies) were cut out as a result.

 Overall this was a tremendously positive experience for me, and I hope you will have fun playing my game!

-ALSO: big thanks to Gruber!
-All tracks in this game were taken from "Pico-8 Tunes Vol.2."